psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 submissions frequency.
 Coverity Scan [limits maximum number of submitted builds on daily and weekly basis][url-coverity-scan-build-freq].
-But even with limits left out of scope it is probably impractical to run each and every build with Coverity Scan, since it takes noticeably longer time to complete.
+But even with limits left out of scope it is probably impractical to run each and every build with Coverity Scan since it takes noticeably longer time to complete.
 Let's see how we can deal with it.

 #### Using Dedicated Branch

-Coverity Scan documentation suggests us to create separate branch dedicated for code analysis (let's call it `analyze`).
-In that case we can conditionally enable Coverity Scan when building our project using `APPVEYOR_REPO_BRANCH` built-in environment variable.
+Coverity Scan documentation suggests us to create separate branch dedicated for code analysis (let's call it `analyse`).
+In that case, we can conditionally enable Coverity Scan when building our project using `APPVEYOR_REPO_BRANCH` built-in environment variable.
 Personally, I find this approach somewhat
-inconvenient: we need to keep `analyze` branch in sync with `develop` branch (although this can be automated if necessary).
+inconvenient: we need to keep `analyse` branch in sync with `develop` branch (although this can be automated if necessary).

 #### Using Scheduled Builds